philipstanislaus/performant-array-to-tree/README.md

 [o-unflatten](https://www.npmjs.com/package/o-unflatten) requires the input to be ordered such that parent nodes always come before their children.
 [un-flatten-tree](https://www.npmjs.com/package/un-flatten-tree) uses 2 nested loops (time complexity `O(n^2)`).

 This implementation does not require any order of items in the input array and focuses on runtime performance.
+It is the fastest amongst 4 different packages, you can find the benchmarks [here](https://github.com/philipstanislaus/array-to-tree-benchmarks).
 It uses an index and a single loop (time complexity `O(n)`).
 It was inspired by [this discussion](http://stackoverflow.com/questions/444296/how-to-efficiently-build-a-tree-from-a-flat-structure) on StackOverflow.

 ## Installation